ramyarajendran27/how-to-work-with-filtering-options-in-vue-grid/README.md

 ## Running on development server

-Run `npm run serve` command for a dev server.
+Run the npm run serve command for a dev server.
 Navigate to `http://localhost:8080/`.
 The app will automatically reload if you change any of the source files.

 ## Further help

-To get more help on the vue CLI use go check out the [Vue-Cli README](https://github.com/vuejs/vue-cli/blob/master/README.md).
+To get more help on the Vue CLI, check out the [Vue-Cli README](https://github.com/vuejs/vue-cli/blob/master/README.md).